 "We gave him Benadryl which did eliminate the hives but within an hour he developed large patches that were badly swollen , blistered and bleeding."

-What's so dangerous is it looks really pretty when you're hiking.
+What's so dangerous is that hogweed looks really pretty when you're hiking.
 It's actually a nightmare.

 Giant hogweed contains furanocoumarins, which is a toxin that causes severe phytophotodermatitis.
 The sap is found throughout the entire plant, but the stems and foliage have the highest concentration of the toxin.

-Giant hogweed or Heracleum mantegazzianum is considered a noxious weed by the federal government.
-It's part of the carrot family, but it can grow up to 14 feet tall.
-For a toxic plant, giant hogweed is surprisingly pretty, with thick leaves stretching five feet wide and large clusters of white flowers gracing the top of the plant in an umbrella pattern.
-Its stems (pictured at top left) are green with purple blotches and white hairs.
+Giant hogweed (Heracleum mantegazzianum) is considered a harmful and poisonous weed by the federal government.
+The toxic plant can can grow up to 14 feet tall, but despite giant hogweed being surprisingly pretty, its thick leaves can span up to five feet wide with large clusters of white flowers forming umbrella pattern at the top of the plant.
+Its stems are green and adorned with purple blotches and white hairs.

-According to the DEC, the toxic plant grows in New York, Pennsylvania, Ohio, Maryland, Oregon, Washington, Michigan, Virginia, Vermont, New Hampshire, and Maine.
+According to the DEC (via CBS News), hogweed typically grows in New York, Pennsylvania, Ohio, Maryland, Oregon, Washington, Michigan, Virginia, Vermont, New Hampshire, and Maine.

-In the first few hours, the skin will be itchy and red, progressing to more severe symptoms within 12 hours.
+In the first few hours, a dog's skin will be itchy and red, progressing to more severe symptoms within 12 hours.
+WagWalking.com cites the following as symptoms to watch out for:

 - Redness and itching